-This Policy applies to all 'workplace participants' of San Carlo, including employees, agency staff, volunteers, and contractors.
+This Policy applies to Residents, their families and supporters, all 'workplace participants' including employees, agency staff, volunteers, and contractors, and anyone else in the community.
 This Policy does not form part of any employee's contract of employment, nor does it form part of any other workplace participant's contract for service.